 - What can we do to make your job more satisfying?

-Though these meetings can be a significant investment of time, they’re also an investment in your employees, and their long-term happiness.
+Though these meetings can be a significant investment of time, they’re also an investment in employees, and their long-term happiness.
 Employees will take note.
-Just the act of acknowledging their opinions can make employees feel valued and help increase retention.
+HR isn’t just there to listen to complaints and put out personnel fires.
+People feel valued when there is actually proactive listening.
+Just the act of acknowledging their opinions can make employees feel important and help increase retention.

 Related to both 401(k)s and work-life balance initiatives, financial wellness is a service that provides employees with knowledge and guidance about their unique financial wellbeing.